06Reetu/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-It is a Machine Learning Web App Built Using Flask Deployed on Heroku.
+It is a Machine Learning Web App Built Using Flask.

 This is a Heart Disease Prediction System Web application.
 I tried to give a clean and user-friendly interface.
 It is built using Flask.